-Are you stepping straight into the world of hardcore simulation?
-Then chances are you will get frustrated by the high difficulty level and lack of driving-assists like ABS and traction control.
+Are you stepping directly into the world of hardcore simulation?
+Then chances are you'll be frustrated by the high difficulty level and lack of driving-assists such as ABS and traction control.
 Besides, you don't want to spend endless hours in the garage tinkering with your setup.
 That will come later ?

 Want to beat Max Verstappen, Lando Norris or Charles Leclerc - virtually?
 Then choose iRacing.
-The game is PC-only, but is by far the most competitive and realistic hardcore simulation game out there.
+The game is exclusively for PC, but is by far the most competitive and realistic hardcore simulation game out there.
 Despite being dated (2008), iRacing is the most popular and biggest sim racing game out there.
-This is partly due to its excellent match-making engine, classes and rating system.
-This way, you always race against people at the same skill level and there are official race series and seasons with races at set times in various classes.
+This is due in part to its excellent match making engine, classes and rating system.
+This way you are always racing against people at the same skill level and there are official race series and a rating system. seasons with races at set times in various classes.
 Whether you like GT3, Indycar, Formula 3, Endurance or Formula 1, iRacing has it all and is best-of-class!

 Assetto Corsa Competizione